Frederick R. Koch: Personal life

-Although he publicly denied it, Frederick Koch was homosexual; a fact which may partially explain the rifts he had with his parents and brothers.
+Frederick Koch's sexual orientation has been the subject of frequent speculation by those close to him as well as the general public.
+Friends and family have called it an "open secret" that he was gay, and his brothers' suspicions regarding Fred's sexuality were central to a failed attempt to blackmail him into giving up his shares in Koch Industries.
+Fred consistently denied being gay, however, and told journalist Daniel Schulman that "Charles' 'homosexual blackmail' to get control of my shares did not succeed for the simple reason that I am not homosexual."

 Legal battles

 Frederick Koch and his younger brother Bill had inherited stock in Koch Industries.
 In June 1983, after a bitter legal and boardroom battle, the stakes of Frederick and Bill were bought out for $1.1 billion, and Charles Koch and David Koch became majority owners in the company.
 Legal disputes against Charles and David lasted roughly two decades.
 Frederick and Bill sided with J. Howard Marshall III, J. Howard Marshall II's eldest son, against Charles and David at one point, in order to take over the company.
 In 2001, Bill reached a settlement in a lawsuit where he had alleged that the company was taking oil from federal and Indian land; this settlement ended all litigation between the brothers.
 CBS News reported that Koch Industries settled for $25 million.